 Apart from developing plant is Varanasi, Banas Dairy is also putting up two dairy plants in Uttar Pradesh, one in Kanpur and another in Lucknow.

-Both the plant will have a capacity of processing 500,000 liters a day, which can be expanded by another 500,000 liters taking the overall capacity to 1 million liters at each plant.
+Both the plant will have a capacity of processing 500,000 litres a day, which can be expanded by another 500,000 litres taking the overall capacity to 1 million litres at each plant.

 According to Banas Dairy, chairman, Parthi Bhatol, UP is the biggest milk producer of the country, but only one per cent of milk producers there were covered by the cooperative sector.

-After the establishment of the plant, milk producers in the region will get high prices for their producer which will increase to $0.58 per liter against the current $0.30 per liter.
+After the establishment of the plant, milk producers in the region will get high prices for their producer which will increase to $0.58 per liter against the current $0.30 per litre.

 The cooperative plans to start with packaged milk, buttermilk and later it will include all the Amul products.